-ELLENBROOK Christian College (ECC) students have taken part in research into gene mutation in melanoma patients.
+ELLENBROOK Christian College (ECC) students have taken part in a research into gene mutation in melanoma patients.

 A group of 16 Year 12 students studied the mutations at the Harry Perkins Institute of Medical Research teaching laboratory to provide hands on learning and experience on how they can identify them.